Gideon Mendel: Drowning World

 Since 2007, Mendel has been working on Drowning World, an art and advocacy project about flooding.
-Currently shortlisted for the Prix Pictet prize, it is his personal response to climate change.
+Shortlisted for the Prix Pictet prize, it is his personal response to climate change.

 Mendel started the project after travelling to the UK, and then India to document the damage caused by floods a few weeks apart from each other.
 He was struck by the "contrasting effects of the flooding, and the shared vulnerability of their victims".
 He describes the project as "my attempt to explore the effects of climate change in an intimate way, taking us beyond faceless statistics and into the individual experiences of its victims."
 Since beginning the project, he has documented flood damage and the impact of people living in areas affected by floods in countries including Haiti, Pakistan, Australia, Thailand, Nigeria, Germany and the Philippines.

 Central to the narrative of the work are the submerged portraits.
 The subjects' flooded homes are often used as locations, creating a disconcertingly altered environment.
 The full body of work consists of these portraits, as well as two further series.
 Flood Lines documents the impact of floodwaters of interior spaces, and Water Marks records the changes left by flood waters left on personal photographs of the victims, which Mendel photographs and collects.

-This work has been noted for its unusual use of portraiture, as well as its combination of photography with video pieces.
+The work combines photography with video pieces.
 Using footage from his trips, Mendel has collaborated with video makers in order to compose a series of short films.
 The videos accompany the photographs in the series.